Keith-Khadar/Gh05t/eeg_gui/README.md

 ## Setup Instructions

 ### 1. ESP32-C6 Setup
-Flash the ```bash esp32_ble_eeg.ino``` program to the ESP32-C6 board using either Arduino IDE or PlatformIO.
+Flash the ```esp32_ble_eeg.ino``` program to the ESP32-C6 board using either Arduino IDE or PlatformIO.
 Ensure the output of the ESP32-C6 reports the BLE server broadcasting.

 ### 2. Clone the Repository
 Clone the respository with GUI code